jvp-ux/learnjunipa/src/pages/documentation/basics-101.md

 #### Last 7 days:

 A 7 day view of all case notes, adjustment evidence and events recorded against a student.
-Selecting a day (touch or click) allows you to add evidene for that specific day.
+Selecting a day (touch or click) allows you to add evidence for that specific day.

 ![Student Journal Last 7 days](/img/scr-student-journal-last-7-days.jpg "Student Journal Last 7 days")